gabrielrowan/Django-Products-Rest-API/README.md

 ### Overview

 This is an API made using Django and the REST framework.
-It is also my first Django project :smiley:

 It implements the CRUD operations (Create, Read, Update, Delete) to allow you to do the following: